 Free, Fair and Sustainable Trade

 We have been a strong advocate of workplace nondiscrimination legislation for lesbian, gay, bisexual and transgendered employees in the territories and geographies where we have a significant employee base.
-In November 2011, we completed an extensive policy review of civil marriage in the U.S. and signed a business amicus brief that advocates for setting aside federal legislation prohibiting same-sex civil marriage.
+In November 2011, we completed an extensive policy review of civil marriage in the US and signed a business amicus brief that advocates for setting aside federal legislation prohibiting same-sex civil marriage.

 Access to Sport

 Our policy agenda also includes the promotion of access to sport and physical activity in the various geographies in which we operate.
 We build coalitions and encourage governments to develop policies that promote physical activity and education in schools and places for youth to play.
+The solution requires a coordinated approach that considers the way our cities are designed; that schools become hubs for physical activity before, during and after formal education takes place; that our workplaces are structured to prioritize physical activity; as well as how community environments and volunteer organizations are engaged at the local level.

 Political Contributions and Trade Association Memberships

-In our global and territory policy hubs, we share – on applicable government registries and platforms – information about our policy advocacy, relevant trade-association memberships, and individuals engaged in lobbying or advocacy on behalf of NIKE, Inc.
+In our global and territory policy hubs, we share – on applicable government registries and platforms – information about our policy advocacy, relevant trade association memberships, and individuals engaged in lobbying or advocacy on behalf of NIKE, Inc.